steff880/MS2-project-Cottage/README.md

 ### Cottages

-- Has two cards with images of cottages, text and button to learn more.
+- Has two cards with images of cottages, text, and a button to learn more.
-    When the user clicks learn more button, there will be displayed more information of the cottages and also a carousel with images.
-Under each carousel there is a button which will take the user to Book Now page.
+    When the user clicks learn more button, there will be displayed more information about the cottages and also a carousel with images.
+Under each carousel, there is a button that will take the user to Book Now page.
-    Also there is google maps, which helps the user to see where the Cottages are located.
+    Also, there are google maps, which helps the user to see where the Cottages are located.

 ### Book Now

-- This pages has a background image and a form where the user can fill in there details and choose when to visit.
+- This page has a background image and a form where the user can fill in their details and choose when to visit.
 Also a book now button.

 ### Contact

-- This page has a form and buttons submit and reset.
+- This page has a form and buttons to submit and reset.

 ### Footer